 As we continued to talk, you could tell he was genuinely thankful that we chose to stay in Havana.
 Cubans have a lot of pride in their culture and are eager to share that with visitors.
 Considering how little many Cubans have, not only in terms of modern comforts and luxuries, but personal freedoms as well, the fact that they are able to remain proud and spirited about their culture is very admirable.

 This man continued to tell us stories about what life was like in Cuba.
 He told us how the government has made it very difficult for Cubans to travel, how you have to serve two years in the military, but if you are in University, you only have to serve one.
 He asked us what the police were like in Canada and said, “The policeman here are slow, stupid, because they are just brainwashed by the government, like robots.”
 Then amusingly he added, “And they have trouble getting girls.”

 “But don’t worry, Cuba is very safe,” he assured us.
 This is something that we would hear a lot from the locals during our trip.
-It really is true though- not once did I feel unsafe in Cuba, even though we landed in some situations that I would usually avoid and advise against (read about how we got hustled and hassled in Havana).
+It really is true though- not once did I feel unsafe in Cuba, even though we landed in some situations that I would usually avoid and advise against.

 Sometime during this discussion a third man showed up with a set of bongo drums and a fourth guy, who didn’t have any instruments, but oddly hung around the group.